nzjrs/gnome-development-monitor/README.md

 ------------
 GNOME Development Monitor is a simple graphical tool to follow the the development activity of projects hosted in GNOME SVN.

-By analysis of SVN commit records (for the last N days) it is able to generate and display the following information;
+By analysis of commit records (for the last N days) it is able to generate and display the following information;

 * Aggregate statistics, like [GNOME Commit digest]("http://blogs.gnome.org/commitdigest/").
 * For each project;